Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 Jack in the Pulpit grows from corms.
 That is what you will receive if you are ordering from a catalog or an online site.
 The corms are planted in the fall at the same time as your tulips and daffodils.
 Plant your corms, root side down, in holes that are 6 inches deep and 6 to 12 inches apart.

 Jack in the Pulpit are not bothered by pests or disease except for slugs.
 A ring of crushed eggshells around your plants will kill any slugs that try to get near your plants.
 Since I put my eggshells in my composter, I use beer traps.
 Beer traps are bowls filled with beer that you sink into the ground so that slugs can get in.
 They are attracted by the smell of the beer, climb into the bowls and drown.
+I like to think that they die happy.

 How to Grow Jack in the Pulpit From Seed